Journal of the Medical Library Association (JMLA)

 For papers undergoing peer review, the title page must be submitted in a separate file so that the manuscript can be adequately blinded for review.
 Submissions emailed directly to the editor (Doe lecture, commentary, etc.) may include the title page in the same file as the manuscript itself.

-Full-length articles must have a structured abstract of not more than 250 words, on a separate page which includes the following categories:
+Full-length articles must have a structured abstract of not more than 250 words, on a separate page that includes the following categories:

 All acronyms must be defined.
 Consult the MLA Research Section’s structured abstract guidelines for more information on abstract requirements.

-Case studies must have a structured abstract of not more than 150 words, on a separate page.
-The abstract for case studies must be structured to include the question, the setting, the method, the main results, and the conclusion.
+Research reports and case studies must have a structured abstract of not more than 100 words, on a separate page.
+The abstract for research reports and case studies must be structured to include the question, the setting, the method, the main results, and the conclusion.
 It should state the question, problem, or case covered by the study, the setting in which the study took place, the method(s) adopted to resolve the issue, the main results obtained, and the conclusion, including lessons learned.

 Manuscript pages on which the text appears should be numbered consecutively.
 Divide papers into sections, each with an appropriate, brief heading.
 Footnotes in the text and personal acknowledgments should be kept to a minimum.
 Text footnotes if needed should appear on a separate page, not at the bottom of the page on which they occur.
 Relate them to the text by means of the symbols noted above in the instructions for title page footnotes (e.g., *, †, etc.).